sergey-nechaev/devdocs/test/integration/annotations/depends.md

  */
 ```

-{:.bs-callout .bs-callout-warning}
+{:.bs-callout-warning}
 Please note that dependencies don't define the order in which the test methods are executed, so you still have to keep to proper order for your methods.

 ### Example 1